 - Do we make clear that we believe our youth can make the world a better place?

 - As we create programs that serve youth, do we include them in the planning process, appreciating that they are the experts on themselves and their own needs?

 - Do we create opportunities for each youth to contribute to the community?

 - Do we share how important a value it is to serve others?

-- Do we help our young people recognize that precisely because they have come through difficult times they are positioned to guide others how to improve their lives?
+- Do we help our young people recognize that precisely because they have come through difficult times, they are positioned to guide others in how to improve their lives?

 - Do we search in each person’s life for another individual for whom they might serve as a role model?
 Do we use this to encourage them to be the best person they can possibly be?

 - Do we help them to understand that if they have messed up in their past, their recovery serves as a model?

 - Do we recognize that so many of the risk behaviors youth engage in are attempts at reducing the stress or pain in their lives?

 - Do we condemn young people for their behaviors?
 Do we increase their sense of shame and therefore drive them toward those behaviors?